rails/rails/guides/source/getting_started.md

 Getting Started with Rails
 ==========================

 This guide covers getting up and running with Ruby on Rails.

-After reading it, you should be familiar with:
+After reading this guide, you will know:

 * Installing Rails, creating a new Rails application, and connecting your application to a database.